ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 ### Dependency Management

-With SL Beta3 we have changed how the dependencies of a package are managed.
+With Swan Lake Beta3, the way how dependencies of a package are managed has been changed.
 The new implementation will ensure the following.

  - The new build will ensure that you will get updates of the dependent packages ( direct or transitive ) automatically
  - Introducing --sticky flag in case you want to lock the dependency versions for subsequent builds